JennaScvl/BnuuyTools/README.md

 An Explanation of the tools.<br>
 <br>
 # Mesh Saver
 This saves a SkinnedMeshRenderer's shared mesh as an asset and then applies that asset to the same SkinnedMeshRenderer.
-The idea here is to save your work.<br>
+The idea here is to save your work.
+Remember, all of these scripts work with instantiated meshes rather than overwriting the original asset, so you need to save your work as you go along.<br>
 <br>
 # Bone Merger
 This merges a bone into its parent.
 This basically makes bones fuse into their parents.
 At currently it only works on bones with a parent but no children.
 Do not use it on your root bone nor on your armature, and only use it on bones.<br>